-There have also been a few issues with the air vacs in that area and a thorough inspection of the air vac valves on the full transmission line is recommended.
+There have also been a few issues with the air vacuum stations in that area and a thorough inspection of the air vacuum valves on the full transmission line is recommended.
 They could be approaching the end of their useful life and some may need to be replaced in the coming years.
 The existing PVC pipe especially since it is not under pressure is expected to have a life span of about 80 years or even longer.
 A Unibell Pipe Association report entitled "Life Cycle Assessment of PVC Water and Sewer Pipe and Comparative Sustainability Analysis of Pipe Materials" references a lift expectancy of in excess of 100 years.
+Where it is subject to traffic impacts, the life maybe reduced somewhat.

 The shallow depth and the low-pressure rating of the pipe limit how far it would be practical to back up water in the line to either gain pressure to push water through the membranes in water plant or to build head for hydro power generation.
-If the Town wanted to convert the existing transmission line from gravity

-(open channel) flow to flow under pressure, it is recommended the Town look not only at the strength of the pipe but also if the water does not flow continuously whether the water would be likely to freeze.
+If the Town wanted to convert the existing transmission line from gravity (open channel) flow to flow under pressure, it is recommended the Town look not only at the strength of the pipe but also if the water does not flow continuously whether the water would be likely to freeze.